vishvAsa/kalpAntaram/kANe/v5p2/06_tAntrik_Doctrines_and_dharmashAstra/27_nyAsas_mudrAs_etc.md

 of Bengal, vol. VIII (deals with 648 msg. on Tantra in

 892 pages).
-Bhandarkar's Vaiṣpavism, Saivism &c. (in collected works, vol.
+Bhandarkar's Vaiṣṇavism, Saivism &c. (in collected works, vol.

 IV. pp. 202-210 on Sāktas).
 Tantra of the Great Liberation (translation of the Mahānirvāṇa